This article is for administrators. To manage your own groups, visit the Google Groups help.

-- View topics—Who is allowed to view topics posted in the group.
-Non-members outside your organization (External) can only view topics if Groups for Business sharing options are set to Public on the Internet.
+- View conversations—Who is allowed to view conversations posted in the group.
+Non-members outside your organization (External) can only view conversations if Groups for Business sharing options are set to Public on the Internet.

 - Publish posts—Who is allowed to publish messages to the group.

 Choose whether group members who have the owner, manager, or member role can add people to the group directly, invite people to join the group, and approve requests to join the group.

 Choose how to add people to the group:

 - Anyone in the organization can ask—People in the organization must ask and then be approved before they can join the group